kromanowicz/2016_MI_Gradient/README.md

-# Environmental determinants differentiate metabolically active soil microorganisms from the total community: the influence of pH and soil moisture
+# Active microorganisms in forest soils differ from the total community yet are shaped by the same environmental factors: the influence of pH and soil moisture

 #### Karl J. Romanowicz, Zachary B. Freedman, Rima A. Upchurch, William A. Argiroff, and Donald R. Zak